AathreyaG/reactai-starter/user-story.md

-### **Title: Search Product Catalog**###
+### **Title: Upload CSV File**

-User Role: As a Catalog Manager, I want to search the product catalog so that I can efficiently find specific products within the database.
+User Role: As a Catalog Manager, I want to upload a CSV file so that I can populate the catalog database efficiently.

 Functional Description:

-The system should allow users to search the product catalog using various filters such as NSN, common name, or description.
-The backend should support search queries and handle pagination to manage large sets of data efficiently.
+The system should allow users to upload a CSV file containing catalog data.
+The backend should validate, parse, and store this data in PostgreSQL.
+The UI should provide real-time feedback during upload and notify users upon completion.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog search page
+GIVEN I am on the file upload page

-WHEN I enter a search term and click "Search"
+WHEN I select a valid CSV file and click "Upload"

-THEN the system should return a list of products matching the criteria, with pagination if there are more than 20 results
+THEN the system should process the file, validate its format, and store the data in the database

 **Acceptance Criteria**:

-- The search must support filters by NSN, common name, and description.
+- The system must support CSV file uploads up to 100MB.
-- The results should be returned within 3 seconds.
-- The system should display results in pages of 20.
-- If no results are found, a message "No products found" must be displayed.
+- If the file is invalid, an error message must be displayed.

-Story Points: 3 (Simple complexity)

-**Impact Analysis**:

-Backend Implications:

-- Implement a search API endpoint in Node.js (Express) that queries the PostgreSQL database.
-- Optimize queries to ensure search response time is under 3 seconds.
-- Implement pagination logic in the API.

-Frontend Implications:

-- Create a search bar and filter UI component using React.
-- Implement pagination controls.
-- Display search results dynamically and handle empty states.

-**Development Subtasks**:

-- Frontend: Build the search bar component.
-- Frontend: Implement pagination controls.
-- Backend: Create Express API to handle search requests.
-- Backend: Implement database query logic for filtering and pagination.

-**Testing Subtasks**:

-- Test search functionality with valid search terms.
-- Test search with no matching results.
-- Test pagination with more than 20 results.
-- Performance test to ensure response time under 3 seconds.

----

-### **Title: Edit Product Details**###

-User Role: As a Catalog Manager, I want to edit product details so that I can update the catalog with the most current information.

-Functional Description:

-The system should allow users to edit product details directly from the web interface.
-Changes should be validated and then updated in the PostgreSQL database.

-**GIVEN-WHEN-THEN Scenario**:

-GIVEN I am viewing a product's details

-WHEN I click "Edit" and modify the fields

-THEN the system should save the changes and update the database

-**Acceptance Criteria**:

-- Users must be able to edit fields such as common name, description, and price.
-- Changes must be validated before saving.
+- Upon successful upload, data should be inserted into PostgreSQL.
-- The system must confirm the update with a success message.
+- The system must provide progress feedback while uploading.
+- Logs must be stored in AWS CloudWatch for debugging.

 Story Points: 5 (Moderate complexity)